nootkan/classic-press-formspammertrap-plugin/README.txt

 2. Review the FormSpammerTrap documentation at FormSpammerTrap.com
 3. Verify all required files are properly installed
 4. Check the Installation Status and Security Status in the plugin settings
+5. **NEW:** Check the Form Submissions dashboard for submission-related issues

 **Common Issues:**
 * **Blank page after submission** - Usually indicates a PHP error or missing files